dariodotnet/XamFluentUI/README.en.md

 # XamFluentUI
 Fluent UI API for Xamarin Forms

-With this set of extension methods, you can create views for your applications with Xamarin Forms using C#.
+With this set of extension methods, you can create views for your Xamarin Forms applications using C#.

-Currently there are only extension methods for the most common Xamarin Forms controls and the available methods and controls will be updated shortly.

-To see the difference in creation with XAML, you can see what the MainView looks like from the example:
+To see the difference in creation with XAML, you can see what the MainView looks like from the example:e:

 ```C#
 public class MainView : ContentPage